Giancarlo De Carlo: Biography

-In 1964, De Carlo was in charge of the first General Town Plan of the city of Urbino.
-From 1965 onward, he was in charge of designing the campus and facilities of the new University of Urbino.
-In the design, the campus is designed to merge with the existing hilly landscape.
-It was this project that saw him busy for many years of his life, and that gave him his first real international recognition.
-During the 1968 movement in Italy, he sought a constructive dialogue with his students and published a series of texts and essays in which he theorized a more democratic and open "participatory architecture".
+De Carlo became closely linked with Urbino, becoming its town planner in 1958 and creating a master plan for the city.

-Libertarian socialism was the underlying force for all of his planning and design.
-De Carlo saw architecture as a consensus-based activity: his designs were generated as an expression of the forces that operate in a given context, including human, physical, cultural, and historical forces.
-His ideas linked the CIAM ideals with the late twentieth century reality.
+Libertarian socialism was the underlying force for all of De Carlo's planning and design.
+He saw architecture as a consensus-based activity: his designs were generated as an expression of the forces that operate in a given context, including human, physical, cultural, and historical forces.
+His ideas linked the CIAM ideals with the late twentieth-century reality.

-Although his political beliefs have limited his portfolio of buildings, his ideas remained.
-From 1970 onward, he began building houses for workers in Terni, together with the workers and their families themselves.
-This was the first example of a participatory architecture in Italy, which turned out to be a success, being repeated with different results and procedures; in 1972 for the Rimini City Plan, and in 1979 for the recovery of Mazzorbo Island in Venice.
+Between 1969 and 1974, De Carlo created the Matteotti Village, a housing complex for 3000 steel workers in Terni.
+Implementing his anarchist views, he included the future inhabitants in the design process.
+Due to conflicts with the community in the old village, the project was only partly constructed.

-In 1976, De Carlo founded the ILAUD (International Laboratory of Architecture & Urban Design), based on the principles of Team X, which for 27 years took place every summer in Italy, in order to carry out continuous research in the evolution of architecture.
-In 1978, he founded and directed the magazine "Space and Society" which kept the network created by Team X active and guaranteed an alternative and independent voice in the European architectural sphere for the next 20 years.
+In 1976, De Carlo founded the ILAUD (International Laboratory of Architecture & Urban Design), based on the principles of Team 10, which took place every summer in Italy for 27 years, engaging in continuous research in the evolution of architecture.
+In 1978, he founded and directed the magazine Space and Society to maintain the Team 10 network and guarantee an alternative and independent voice in the European architectural sphere for the next 20 years.

-In Siena, De Carlo was in charge of a project for the new suburb of San Miniato which he criticized for its practical implementation (with its execution completed almost entirely by the municipality of Siena) and from which he dissociated himself later.

-De Carlo died in Milan in 2005.
+He died in Milan on 4 June 2005.